gethinode/hinode/content/en/blog/custom-shortcodes.md

 | dismissible | No  | Optional flag to indicate the alert is dismissible, defaults to false. |
 {.table}

+As an example, the following shortcode displays a simple alert.

 ```html
 {{</* alert color="danger" */>}}
 A simple danger alert—check it out!